 Visceral disease always requires treatment.
 Several medications are available.
 Commonly used medicines include sodium stibogluconate (Pentostam), amphotericin B, paromomycin, and miltefosine (Impavido).

 Cutaneous leishmaniasis complications may include:

-Visceral leishmaniasis is often fatal.
-However, death often occurs due to complications of the disease and not the disease itself.
-If you have HIV or AIDS, you’re at high risk of getting this disease.
+Visceral leishmaniasis is often fatal due to the effects it has on both internal organs and your immune system.
+If you have HIV or AIDS, you’re at higher risk of getting this disease.
 Having HIV or AIDS can also complicate the course of leishmaniasis, as well as the treatment.

 There’s no vaccine or prophylactic medication available.
 The only way to prevent leishmaniasis is to avoid getting bitten by a sand fly.

 Follow these steps to help prevent being bitten by a sand fly:

 - Wear clothing that covers as much skin as possible.
 Long pants, long-sleeved shirts tucked into pants, and high socks are recommended.